 Arthritis is a painful, degenerative disease that, according to the Centers for Disease Control and Prevention, more than 20% of U.S. adults or 54.4 million U.S. adults have some form of, and the numbers of growing.
 Siatta B. Dunbar, DO, CAQSM, in Burnsville, Minnesota, can help you manage your arthritis symptoms so you can live a full life.
-Book an appointment online or call today.
+Book an appointment by giving us a call today.

 Arthritis is the swelling or inflammation of one or more joints.
 Although there are many forms of arthritis, the most common ones are rheumatoid arthritis and osteoarthritis.